 The correction of the Inventory Costing Errors resulted in the determination that customer returned inventory was not properly valued and inventory for the year ended December 31, 2021 was understated by \$1,912,817.
 The Company, upon conducting an analysis of the impact of insufficient reserves on previously reported financial results in conjunction with the customer returned inventory error, determined that the inventory reserves for the year ended December 31, 2021 were understated by \$524,744.
-The aggregate net impact of the Inventory Costing Errors to the year ended December 31, 2021 were understated by \$524,744.
-The aggregate net impact of the Inventory Costing Errors to the year ended December 31, 2021 were understated by \$524,744.
+The aggregate net impact of the Inventory Costing Errors to the year ended December 31, 2021 increases inventory and reduces net loss by \$1,388.073.